sarthak-3112/spring-gumball/README.md

 # Issues Faced

 For the most part, I straight away followed the demo video and it pretty much walked me through the assignment.
-The first time I try adding a new workflow (deploy and build on GKE) it threw some error and there was a red cross mark which read "failed".
+The first time I try adding a new workflow (deploy and build to GKE) it threw some error and there was a red cross mark which read "failed".
 I restarted with a new repository and everything worked fine, that was the only problem I faced.